 The life expectancy varies widely between different countries.
 In developing countries, most children with Down syndrome die during infancy and early childhood from infections and congenital heart defects.
-In South Africa 65 percent of infants and young children with Down syndrome die before the age of 2 years.
+In South Africa 65% of infants and young children with Down syndrome die before the age of 2 years.
 In contrast, most children with Down syndrome in industrialised countries can be expected to survive into adulthood, with many living between 50 to 60 years of age.
 Young women with Down syndrome are usually fertile while males are usually infertile.
 Contraception for them is very important.
-They have a 50 percent chance of having an infant with Down syndrome.
+They have a 50% chance of having an infant with Down syndrome.

 Caring for children with Down syndrome

 3-30 What care is available for infants and children with Down syndrome?

 Infants and children with Down syndrome, as with all people with congenital disability, should be offered the ‘best possible care’ available for their problems and special needs.
 This care includes: